EniramLtd/jupyter-invoke/README.rst

 Limitations
 ===========

-Only Python 3 and notebook version 4 are supported.
-Jupyter version may also affect the functionality.
-Running the tests with ``python setup.py test`` cover some functionality but not the actual integration with a server.
+Only Python 3 and notebook versions above 4 are supported.
+``python setup.py test`` can be used for testing but it does not cover the actual integration with a server.